hwayne/learntla/content/concurrency/procedures-and-macros.md

 And call them with `Name(value1, ...)`.
 Simple.
 There's just a few caveats you have to keep in mind:

 1. A macro is shorthand code, not its own process.
-So they can't have labels, `with` statements, while loops, etc.
+So they can't have labels, multiple assignments, while loops, etc.
 1. This happens inline.

 Macros must be defined after any `define` block and before any processes.